luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 #set FASTQ input file
 FASTQ=/home/camp/ziffo/working/oliver/projects/airals/reads/D7_samples/SRR54837*_1.fastq

 #run vast-tools on each FASTQ file separately.
-Dont specify output as all files need to be in same subfolder.
+Dont specify output as all files need to be in same subfolder > output auto goes into a folder called vast_out.
 Run from the vast-tools directory
 for SAMPLE in $FASTQ
 do
 	sbatch -N 1 -c 8 --mem=40GB --wrap="vast-tools align $SAMPLE"